Appearance

 # In Docker/Kubernetes

-KONFIGO_KEY_database.host=$DB_HOST konfigo -s config.yaml
+KONFIGO_KEY_database.host=$DB_HOST konfigo -s config.yaml3.
+Protect Critical Settings

 Use immutable paths for security-sensitive configuration: